-Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
+\\Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator and evaluated by a credentialed evaluation service.
 It is the students responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process.
 Because the cost of evaluating a foreign diploma or transcript must be incurred as a charge of admissions prior to enrollment in an eligible program, the fee cannot be included in the cost of attendance (COA).
 Guidance on who to contact to secure an official translation and evaluation can be obtained from the school Financial Aid Leader.

-Paul Mitchell The School Fort Myers does not recruit students who are already enrolled in a similar program at another institution.
+Paul Mitchell The School Jacksonville does not recruit students who are already enrolled in a similar program at another institution.

-If you have a disability and need an academic adjustment, please notify the admissions officer as soon as possible so the school can review your request.
+If you have a disability and need an academic adjustment, please notify the Admissions Leader as soon as possible, so the school can review your request.
 If you are interested in attending our school and you do not have a high school diploma or High School Equivalency certificate, please contact our admissions office for a list of High School Equivalency programs located near the school.
-Paul Mitchell The School Fort Myers does not require a student to have immunizations / vaccinations to enroll in our school.
+Paul Mitchell The School Jacksonville does not require a student to have immunizations/vaccinations to enroll in our school.
+A copy of the school's ADA Policy and Request for Accommodations form may be found on the school's website or from the school's Admissions Leader.